echorashmi/algs200x/Week-4/Majority-Element/problem.md

             if(count > n/2):
                 return ai
         return "No Majority Element"
-1. c.
+DONE 1. c.
 Design an Algorithm that uses Divide and Conquer Technique to design an O(nlogn) Algorithm.
     i.
 Split array into 2 halves
     ii.
 Get number and max_count from first array iii.
 Get number and max_count from second array